Skip to content

 3. Annotate images directly.
 When a textbook figure exists, don’t just look at it.
 Re-label it from memory, add arrows showing what causes what, write a one-line explanation in your own words.

-But Mayer’s own research warns that dual coding only works when text and image are conceptually coherent.
-A decorative image with no connection to the material doesn’t help.
-It adds cognitive load.
-In LearnClash, question images are always tied to the specific fact being asked, which is the condition Mayer’s studies validate.
-This is one of the more underused effective study methods for visual subjects like anatomy, geography, and chemistry.
+But Mayer’s own research adds a hard caveat.
+Dual coding only works when text and image are conceptually coherent.
+A decorative picture with no link to the material doesn’t help you.
+It piles on cognitive load.
+LearnClash always ties a question image to the specific fact being asked, which is the exact condition Mayer’s studies validate.
+For visual subjects like anatomy, geography, and chemistry, this stays one of the most underused effective study methods around.

-Key takeaway: Visuals without related text are weak.
-Text without related visuals is weaker.
-The two together outperform either alone by a wide margin.
+Visuals without related text are weak.
+Text without related visuals is weaker still.
+Put the two together and they outperform either one alone by a wide margin.

 6. How to Focus While Studying